d4v3y/CS360-DB-Project/README.md

 # MyHealthProject #2 Dawson (Team Lead), Davey, & Matt
 ## Pharmacy and Insurance Portals

+### How to use:
+  Upon, opening the website (index.php), you will be prompt to login into your account or signup as a new member.
+Logging in only requires your specified username and password.
+Signing up requires you to input your information, also to choose your username and password.
+Once logged on, as a Pharmacist you can view your organization’s transaction history and input referral IDs from patients to ultimately record the transaction.
+As a doctor you can view a patient’s information and personal referral history.
+You can also diagnose illnesses and record referrals to the referral table for the pharmacist to view when the patient arrives to pick up their prescription.
+Logging out is possible by pressing the logout button in the bottom left.

 ### Stages:
 - Phase I project report on data modeling due on February 18